-The University offers Institution Wide Language Programmes (IWLP) to everyone within the University community.
+The University offers language modules on the Institution Wide Language Programmes (IWLP) to everyone within the University community.
 Over 900 people choose one of the languages every year.
-IWLP belong to the Department of Language and Cultures.
-The course may be taken as part of your degree as a 20 credit module, or for personal development.
-There are 10 different languages on offer, and they’re taught at five different levels, from absolute beginner on-wards.
+The course may be taken as part of your degree as a 20-credit module, or for personal development.
+There are 10 different languages on offer, and they’re taught at up to four different levels, from absolute beginner to intermediate.
 You will be assessed as part of the application process to make sure that you are placed in the correct class.
 The 10 languages on offer are:

 - Modern Greek